elasticdog/actions-sandbox/README.md

 ## Notes

-- Even though the `$GITHUB_TOKEN` secret changes for each run, it looks like they don't expire...at least not right away.
-10 minutes after a run, I was able to use a token to post a status on the [initial commit][].
+- Even though the `$GITHUB_TOKEN` secret changes for each run, they appear to be using regular GitHub Application credentials tied to @github-actions and they don't expire until an hour after creation.
+I was able to use a token to post a status on the [initial commit][].
+Just something to keep in mind.

 [initial commit]:
   https://github.com/elasticdog/actions-sandbox/commit/057541729acfb981b38a2034edf8ecea0b0ef7ea